 Feeding back the right information from onboarding to your product/tech team can, with the right solution, lead to better product outcomes.

 How to Enable Your Customer Success Specialist

-Once you’ve sourced the right talent, your main responsibility as a frontline sales manager is to make sure your customer success specialist is equipped to do their job.
+Once you’ve sourced the right talent, your main responsibility as a frontline sales manager is to make sure you equip your customer success specialist to do their job.
 But this task isn’t as straightforward as it might sound.

-Your customer success specialist’s own job success relies on the management of client context: their needs, pain points, and more.
-Ironically, few SaaS companies plan their analytics architecture for customer success; or, at least, they don’t plan them for their customer success specialists.
+Your customer success specialist's own job success relies on client context management: their needs, pain points, and more.
+Ironically, few SaaS companies plan their analytics architecture for customer success, or, at least, they don’t plan it for their customer success specialists.
 The information your customer success specialist needs will probably be scattered throughout your CRM or across multiple CRMs.
-It may be contained in private email chains.
-Pressed-for-time sales reps who have discovered key client insights on call may not have recorded this important information in any form whatsoever.
+There might be more of it contained in private email chains.
+Pressed-for-time sales reps who have discovered key client insights on a call may not have recorded this important information in any form whatsoever.

 That’s where a solution like Chorus.ai’s Deal Hub comes in.
 It’s a tool designed explicitly with customer success and customer success specialists in mind.
 It collects disparate data in one place and enables reps to provide a clean and comprehensive handover of vital information to customer success specialists when the time comes.
 From a chronological feed of client emails to deal-review specifics detailing what made your new customer choose you, Deal Hub can be a foundational pillar of a stellar onboarding and service experience.